Get a property report and suburb profile for any property in Hawthorn

 Hawthorn demographics

-Hawthorn, located in Melbourne's inner eastern suburbs, is a vibrant and affluent area known for its blend of historic charm and modern convenience.
-With a population of 22,322 and a median age of 34, it attracts a mix of young professionals, families, and students, particularly due to its proximity to Swinburne University.
-The suburb's leafy streets, heritage architecture, and bustling shopping precincts make it a desirable place to live.
+Hawthorn, located in Melbourne's inner eastern suburbs, is a vibrant and affluent area known for its blend of historic charm and modern amenities.
+With a population of 22,322 and a median age of 34, it attracts a diverse mix of residents, including young professionals, families, and students.
+The suburb's proximity to the city centre and prestigious educational institutions like Swinburne University makes it a popular choice for those seeking a convenient and dynamic lifestyle.

-The suburb's housing market is diverse, with a significant portion of properties being rented, accounting for 46.8% of the housing stock.
-This high rental rate is indicative of the area's appeal to students and young professionals seeking flexible living arrangements.
+The housing landscape in Hawthorn is varied, with a significant portion of properties being rented, accounting for 46.8% of the market.
+This high rental rate is indicative of the suburb's appeal to students and professionals who value flexibility.
 Meanwhile, 27.5% of properties are owned outright, and 25.6% are owned with a mortgage, reflecting a stable and established community.
+The suburb's architectural landscape is characterized by a mix of Victorian-era homes and contemporary apartments, catering to a wide range of preferences.

 Hawthorn infrastructure, key developments and investment opportunities